smallfat/iron/README.md

 # iron
-a toy network library by rust
+a network library written by rust